qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 | `llvm.udiv.fix.sat*` | Same as above but clamps to min/max number in scale. |                             |
 |                      |                                                      |                             |

-### Bullet 10: User-defined functions and function calls
+### Bullet 7: IR-defined functions and function calls

 An adaptive profile program may use user-defined functions and function calls.
 For example, consider that with user-defined functions if a backend has a `Cnot`